gene-git/Arch-mkpkg/README.md

 This is equally simple to detect.

-# 4. Variables mkpkg_depends and makedepends_add
+# 4. PKGBUILD Variables (mkpkg_depends, mkpkg_depends_files and makedepends)

-If the list of makedepends does not meet user needs, then the PKGBUILD variable
+The preferred way to list trigger packages is to use:

  - *mkpkg_depends*

-Using this varible the much preferred way to assign trigger dependencies, and allows for removal of  things like 'git', 'pandoc' etc. which, while required for building, don't usually have any affect on the tool function.
-Without adding this variable to PKGBUILD, then by default the makedepends variable is used, which is certainly likely to be conservative.
+Using this variable is the best way to assign trigger dependency packages.
+Unlike the *makedepends* variable, it allows ignoring things like 'git' or 'pandoc' etc. which, while required for building, don't usually have any affect on the tool function.

-When mkpkg_depens is present is used as the provider of the trigger dependencies in place of the standard *makedepends* variable.
-This offers complete control over what actually triggers rebuilds.

-While depends are also treated by makepkg as build dependencies, mkpkg does not.
-Why?
-For starters, frequently these are really run time only dependencies and as such are not actually needed to build the package.

-Secondly, split packages may have separate depends lists which would add some unnecessary complexity.

-mkpkg also reads the variable makedepends_add - which are simply treated as additional trigger dependencies.
-When using mkpkg_depends, this is unncessary.
+If this variable is absent in PKGBUILD, then by the *makedepends* variable is used as a fall through second choice.
+This is certainly likely to be conservative, but may trigger unnecessarily.

+ - *mkpkg_depends_files*

+This variable can be used to provide a list of trigger files which are also be used to trigger a build.
+The files are relative the directory containing PKGBUILD.
+This might be convenient, for example, if the source for some daemon doesn't provide a systemd service file, and the packager adds one.
+In which case you may want to trigger on that file to handle changes to it.
+For one file this may be simpler than using a companion git repo.

+These 2 variables offer considerable control over what can be used to trigger rebuilds.

+ - *makedepends_add* : deprecated

+This is now superceded by *mkpkg_depends* and will be removed at some point. mkpkg still used it and any packages listed continue to be simply treated as additional trigger dependencies.

-# 5. Discussion
+# 5. Discussion and Next Steps

 While mkpkg works for all the packages I build, I consider this *beta* until it's had sufficient time to get beaten up some more :)

 Possible future enhancement:

-As said above, it's pretty useful to run regression tests after run-time dependencies change.
+As mentioned earlier, it's pretty useful to run regression tests after run-time dependencies change.
 For example shared libraries or other programs used by the tool.
 To handle this case we might consider adding a separate variable - such as *mkpkg_test_depends* which lists these kind of dependencies.
-Some thought is warranted around how this might intersect, or not,  with *checkdepends*.
-These are of course different as they are for those packages used for testing but NOT for running the tool.
+We note that *checkdepends* are quite different in intent, as they identify those packages used for testing but NOT for running the tool.
+Testing tools and such.

 # 6. Arch AUR Package - TBD